carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-unused-parameters.rst

 .. option:: StrictMode

-   When zero (default value), the check will ignore trivially unused parameters, i.e. when the corresponding function has an empty body (and in case of constructors - no constructor initializers).
+   When `false` (default value), the check will ignore trivially unused parameters, i.e. when the corresponding function has an empty body (and in case of constructors - no constructor initializers).
 When the function body is empty, an unused parameter is unlikely to be unnoticed by a human reader, and